Avaiga/taipy-getting-started-core/step_07/ReadMe.md

-# Execution modes
+# Step 7: Execution modes

 Taipy has different ways to execute the code.
 Changing the execution mode can be useful to run multiple tasks in parallel.
 - _standalone_ mode: asynchronous.
 Jobs can be run in parallel depending on the graph of execution if _max_nb_of_workers_ > 1.
 - _development_ mode: synchronous.

-A new configuration and functions are written to showcase execution modes.
+In this step, we define a new configuration and functions to showcase the two execution modes.

 ```python
 # Normal function used by Taipy
 def double(nb):